Multiscale Modeling for Time-harmonic Maxwell equations with impedance boundary conditions in highly heterogeneous media: Preliminaries

 Then, using the analysis similar to \cite[Lemma 2.1]{Peterseim2017}, the estimate (\ref{prior estimate}) for any $(\mathbf{f},\mathbf{g})\in\bm{L}^2(\Omega)\times\bm{L}_t^2(\partial \Omega)$ implies well-posedness, i.e. the inf-sup condition as follows

 Let $\mathcal{T}_H\coloneqq\cup_{i=1}^N{K_i}$ denote a conforming quasi-uniform partition of the three-dimensional domain $\Omega$ into hexahedral (cube) elements, where $H$ represents the coarse mesh size and $N$ is the total number of coarse elements.
-We refer to $\mathcal{T}_H$ as the coarse mesh, where each coarse element $K_i$ is further subdivided into a connected union of smaller fine-grid cubes.
-The corresponding fine mesh, denoted by $\mathcal{T}_h\coloneqq\cup_{i=1}^{N_h}{T_i}$ (with $N_h$ being the number of fine cubic elements), is constructed as a uniform refinement of $\mathcal{T}_H$.
-For an illustrative example, see Figure \ref{fig:3d-dashed-lines}, which provides a three-dimensional visualization of the coarse cubic mesh, the fine cubic mesh, and an oversampling region extending one coarse layer outward from a selected coarse element $K_i$.
+We refer to $\mathcal{T}_H$ as the coarse mesh, where each coarse element $K_i$ is further subdivided into a connected union of smaller fine-grid cubes, and { $K_{i,m} \subset \Omega$ is the oversampling coarse region by enlarging $K_i$ by $m$ coarse grid layers.} The corresponding fine mesh, denoted by $\mathcal{T}_h\coloneqq\cup_{i=1}^{N_h}{T_i}$ (with $N_h$ being the number of fine cubic elements), is constructed as a uniform refinement of $\mathcal{T}_H$.
+For an illustrative example, see Figure \ref{fig:3d-dashed-lines}, which provides a three-dimensional visualization of the coarse cubic mesh, the fine cubic mesh, and { an oversampling region extending one coarse layer outward from a selected coarse element $K_i$ when $m=1$. }